C3ETH/c3eth-fund6/catalyst-value-onboarding/eth-catalyst-outreach.md

 > How do we manage the money?
 What deserves treasury spending and what doesn’t?
 How should we diversify the treasury’s assets?
 Should we borrow capital?
 >
 > Most DAOs are still figuring this out.
 The best practices are being written.
-We’re all exploring this new frontier together.
+We are all exploring this new frontier together.

 Learning how the Eastern Town Hall is spending and allocating funds will help us attract more funding.
 Help collaborators identify opportunities to work with us.
 Help us scale and reach more people.

 [1] How DAOs should approach treasury management.

 [2] Index Coop Q3 Financial Report

 [3] FWB DAO Financial Report (PDF)

 ---